Ocular hypertension: 5 causes of high intraocular eye pressure

 However, some people can have ocular hypertension without developing any damage to their eyes or vision, as determined by a comprehensive eye exam and visual field testing.

-Researchers have estimated that that up to 9.4 percent of people age 40 and older have high eye pressure, and that the condition is 10 to 15 times more likely to occur than primary open-angle glaucoma, the most common type of glaucoma.
+Researchers have estimated that up to 9.4 percent of people age 40 and older have high eye pressure, and that the condition is 10 to 15 times more likely to occur than primary open-angle glaucoma, the most common type of glaucoma.

 How do you know you have ocular hypertension?